gurpreet2301/ACENET_Summer_School_MPI/_episodes/06-sendrecv.md

 - Message fails.
 - Program fails/hangs mysteriously.
 - (Can allocate your own buffers)

+# Non-blocking
+- The non-block (ISEND/IRECV) could be used to to solve the blocking issue.
+- Requires use of additional routines
+  - MPI_Wait/MPI_Waitall to determine when communication has completed
+- Onus on the programmer to ensure that communication is complete before altering buffers (unlike buffered versions).
+- Allow overlap of computation with communication (but **DO NOT** alter the buffers being sent!!)
+- With great power comes great responsibility.
+- In this case there are simplier solutions.

 # Without using new MPI routines, how can we fix this?
 - How about this: